 Basic Assumptions - Corporate Component

-It is important that you are aware of the assumptions Snap Projections uses in its internal calculation engine for the Corporate Module.
+You must be aware of the assumptions Snap Projections uses in its internal calculation engine for the Corporate Module.
 This will help you gain a better understanding of the calculations and be able to assess the impact of these assumptions on long-term projections for the corporation.

 1